Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Experiments

 \paragraph{Datasets} We evaluate {\ourmethod} using synthetic and real-world datasets.
-These datasets are categorized into three types, referred to as LinearParam, Frugal and Real DGPs.
-LinearParam datasets use linear, parametric data-generating functions with a single observed covariate $X$, an unobserved covariate $Z$, binary treatment $T$ and outcome $Y$.
+These datasets are categorized into three types, referred to as LinearParam, Frugal and Real DGPs (data-generating processes).
+LinearParam DGPs use linear, parametric data-generating functions with a single observed covariate $X$, an unobserved covariate $Z$, binary treatment $T$ and outcome $Y$.
 They are mainly used to study the effects of simulator misspecification on {\ourmethod}.
 Frugal DGP datasets are based on the synthetic datasets designed using the frugal parameterization~\citep{evans2024parameterizing} method~\cite[see][Appendix D]{de2024marginal}.
 These datasets introduce more complexity, with 4-10 covariates, non-linear functions and model unobserved confounding.
-Real DGPs are commonly benchmarks in the causal inference literature, limited by sample size and often lacking a ground-truth ATE.
-We focus on real datasets with an experimental arm, that gives us a ground-truth ATE estimate.
+Real DGP datasets are commonly benchmarks in the causal inference literature, limited by sample size and often lacking a ground-truth ATE.
+We focus on two types of real datasets: (1) with an experimental arm, that can be used to compute the ground-truth ATE, or (2) derived from real-world systems where it is possible to intervene on the treatment and observe both potential outcomes.
+For the second type of dataset, we sample treatments using importance sampling to create observational datasets~\citep{gentzel2021and}.

-\paragraph{Simulators} Our experiments use three simulator types: LinearParam simulators (based on parametric, linear models), FrugalParam simulators (based on frugal parameterization), and FrugalFlows (a non-parametric generative method).
-The specific {\knob} implemented for each simulator varies, as detailed in the experiment results.
-An extensive outline of the results for each dataset and simulator type is provided in Appendices~\ref{app:sensitivity-analysis-parametric-dgps},~\ref{app:sensitivity-analysis-frugal-dgps},and~\ref{app:real-world-expts}, with key takeaways highlighted here.
+\paragraph{Simulators} Our experiments use three simulator types: LinearParam simulators (based on parametric, linear models), FrugalParam simulators (based on frugal parameterization), FrugalFlows and Realcause (non-parametric generative methods).
+An extensive outline of the results for each dataset and simulator type is provided in Appendices~\ref{app:sbice-parametric-dgps},~\ref{app:sbice-frugal-dgps}, and~\ref{app:sbice-real-dgps}.